shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 ## Conclusion

 Congratulations on finishing the tutorial.
 Thank you for taking the time to complete it.
+There still a room for improvements like,

+- UI improvements
+- creating frontend app with Typescript
+- adding pagination while fetching all the posts
+- creating user timeline(posts created user)
+- adding rxjs to fetch posts(streaming posts)

 ## About Author

 This tutorial was created by [Kiran Bhalerao](https://github.com/kiran-bhalerao).
-If you have any suggestions/questions feel free to contact with author.
+For any suggestions/questions you can connect with author on [Figment Forum](https://community.figment.io/u/kiranbhalerao/).

 ## References